Brian-FullStack/CI_MS1_ICE/README.md

 -[CSS](https://www.w3schools.com/Css/) is used throughout this project to style the overall website.

--[Bootstrap](https://getbootstrap.com/) came in very usefull when making the site responsive across a range of devices.
+-[Bootstrap](https://getbootstrap.com/) came in very usefull when making the site responsive across a range of devices as well as a source of information.

 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.